 Women who used chemical hair relaxing or straightening products regularly, especially over a period of several years.

-A free case review is designed to help you understand your options.
-Many people who file claims had no idea they were eligible until they took that first step.
+A free case review can help you understand your options.
+Many people had no idea they qualified for a claim until they asked.

-The people who use these products aren't to blame.
-They trusted the labels, the advertisements, and the companies behind them.
-When corporations cut corners on safety testing or bury evidence of harm, the people who suffer deserve a path to being made whole.
-That's exactly what these cases are about.
+You're not to blame for using these products.
+You trusted the labels and the companies behind them.
+That trust shouldn't have been punished.
+When corporations cut corners on safety testing or hide evidence of harm, the people who suffer deserve compensation.
+That's what these cases are designed to provide.

 Find out in less than 2 minutes if you may be eligible for a free case review.